 I don’t know about you, but when I think about being at home with my kids for more than 1 week, the feeling of trepidation always joins the anticipation and happiness I initially feel!
 Don’t judge!
 Motherhood did not come naturally to me, even after 13 years, Its a lot easier to make any type of business decision than it is to decide if I should allow ice cream in the winter!

 In business planning, I was taught to imagine the worst scenario and plan for that, if I could, then I would be ready for anything!
 If we apply that way of thinking here… what would be the worse scenario for you?
 This will vary for each person or family.

-Even if your worst scenario is completely different than mine, we are still talking about staying home with the kids for a period of time, there are three main things, you should establish first so you can better plan for ways to keep kids entertained, happy & learning during Coronavirus pandemic isolation
+Even if your worst scenario is completely different than mine, we are still talking about staying home with the kids for a period of time, there are three main things, you should establish first so you can better plan for ways to keep kids entertained, happy & learning when working from home:

 - will the kid’s school provide online learning?

 - what’s the worst scenario and what will you need?

 Email or phone your kid’s schools, if you have not heard from them yet, and ask for their plans for online learning.
 If they have a plan in place, that is great news!
 Your kids should then be able to follow that plan and will be kept busy during regular school hours, giving you time to do your work!

 Let’s look at the positives so far… you are safe, can continue to work and get paid and your children are still learning.
 You are lucky!

 Big BONUS – You can do all of this in your PJ’s!